 One of the wonderful things about writing a newspaper column is that you are exposed to the cornucopia of human ability and talent.
 I wish I could name all the people I’ve written about and drawn from in the last forty years, but it would take volumes, not 700 words.

 I have others to thank as well: editors.
 I’ve been blessed with editors who focused on what the two of us could do to deliver a better read.
 We’ve re-paragraphed, expunged word echos, made shorter sentences and excised obscure references.
 They have hidden my crippling failure to master the possessive.
 And they have scattered hyphens where they were needed when this scribbler remained oblivious.

 I owe a particular debt to Miss Ozgood, my 11th grade English teacher.
 I wanted to be an engineer and an astronaut, but she started the fire.
 She asked her students to write sentences instead of diagraming them, and I did.

 I have a parting gift for you, almost ready.
 It has nothing to do with investments.
 It has everything to do with living in the world.
 I’ve called it, “Still At Large,” a collection of columns that I wrote by leaving my computer, office, and comfort zone.
 They’re the columns I wrote while riding a motorcycle along the Texas/Mexico border, sailing in Belize, and visiting other spots around the world, but mostly in our great country.
-Send me an email with “Still at Large” in the subject line and I’ll send you the PDF file as soon as it is done.
+Click Here to download the PDF file (12.5 mb)